(Blogtober Day 9)

 “Give the reader at least one character he or she can root for.”

 This one feels very important, and something I think some games could be better at.
-For the more narrative based games that have a main character (or cast of characters), establishing reasons why we should care and root for them vital, but competing with a player’s agency (element of chaos) can sometimes be a challenge.
+For the more narrative based games that have a main character (or cast of characters), establishing reasons why we should care and root for them is vital, but competing with a player’s agency (element of chaos) can sometimes be a challenge.
 But even for games that utilize the technique of trying to let the player feel like they are inhabiting a more tableau style main character, giving them agency to effectively make the character act in a way that makes them appealing is just as important.
 Which I feel usually means driving the player to make choices for the character and establishing a sense of a defined character.

 “Every character should want something, even if it is only a glass of water.”